bogdanmanate/mvp-ts/README.md

 #### Why Parcel?

 Parcel requires zero configuration of its own (other than dev/prod build settings passed as `--flags` to its CLI tool).
-Instead, it relies entirely on 3rd party config files, such as Babel's `.babelrc` and TypeScript's `tsconfig.json`.
+Instead, it relies entirely on 3rd party config files, such as TypeScript's `tsconfig.json` and Babel's `.browserslistrc` .

 ## Project Requirements